kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 └── go.sum
 ```

-So, you can import the package use the following path:
+So, you can import the package use the following path that aligns with KubeVela:

 ```cue
 import (